Skip to main content

 How much will the system cost me?

-CLMS costs you nothing.
-If you volunteer, Sussex Rural Electric Cooperative will pay for the load control receiver and its installation, and perhaps even provide some additional incentive to participate.
-Power cost savings resulting from the program offset any expense incurred by your cooperative and over time help keep rates low.
+Load control costs you nothing.
+If you volunteer, Sussex Rural Electric Cooperative will pay for the demand response unit and its installation.
+We also provide members with incentive for their participation - members who register their water heater receive a $100 rebate plus $2 per month and members who register their central air conditioner receive a $50 plus $5 per month during the summer (June - August).
+Power cost savings resulting from the program offset any expense incurred by your Cooperative and over time help us keep rates low for all members.

 Will I still have hot water when my water heater is switched off?

 Water heaters are great for our load management efforts because they provide efficient heat storage.
 Studies show that electric water heaters can remain without power for as long as eight hours and not inconvenience consumers.
-Under CLMS, your water heater should typically be shut off for between 2 and 4 hours.
+During a Beat the Peak control period, your water heater should typically be shut off for between two and four hours.

-Several precautions are built into CLMS to ensure that you will not be inconvenienced.
-First, water heaters are grouped according to their storage capacities and household size.
-(Under normal conditions, no group is turned off longer than required, ensuring the storage capacity and needs of the family are met.)
-Second, the control system has been designed so that if any portion fails, the load control receiver on your water heater will keep electricity flowing.
+Several precautions are built into load control to ensure that you will not be inconvenienced.
+Firstly, water heaters are grouped according to their storage capacities and household size.
+Under normal conditions no group is turned off longer than required, ensuring the storage capacity and needs of the family are met.
+Secondly, the control system has been designed so that if any portion fails, the load control receiver on your water heater will keep electricity flowing.

 When will the system operate?

-CLMS monitors electricity demand and weather conditions 24 hours a day.
+We monitor electricity demand and weather conditions 24 hours a day.
 However, electricity to water heaters and air conditioners will be switched off only on days when demand is expected to be extremely high.
+On control days, the DRU will control your appliance during the peak hours of those days.
+Peak hours usually last from mid-morning to evening in the summer, and early to mid-morning then early evening to nighttime in the winter.

 Who will install the load control switch?

-An employee from Sussex REC or a firm contracted by us will install the load control receiver.
-These individuals, whether from the cooperative or a contracted firm, understand how CLMS works and will always carry proper identification.
+An employee from Sussex Rural Electric Cooperative or a firm contracted by us will install the demand response unit on your appliance.
+These individuals, whether from the Cooperative or a contracted firm, understand how load control works and will always carry proper identification.

 Back to Top